Doctor of Psychology in Clinical Psychology

 Answer Your Calling and Achieve Your Credentials Affordably

-Stevenson’s Doctor of Psychology (Psy.D.) program prepares you to become a Clinical Psychologist and provide evidence-based, culturally competent clinical services to individuals and their communities.
-The program combines classroom instruction, clinical placements, and internship experiences, so you gain the core competencies and discipline-specific knowledge required for effective clinical practice.
-Upon completion of the program, you will be prepared to sit for licensure exams.
+Stevenson’s Doctor of Psychology (Psy.D.) program prepares you to become a clinical psychologist and to provide evidence-based, culturally competent clinical services to individuals and their communities.
+The program combines classroom instruction, clinical placements, and internship experiences that enable you to develop the skills and knowledge required for effective clinical practice.

 • Faculty mentoring and guidance extend through coursework, internship support, and dissertation direction.